seanbradley/naming_conventions/README.md

 ### With Naming Conventions (GOOD...ANNOTATED)

-"Today, we're deploying to WONKA-DEV" **caps and dash: an environ in Google Cloud Platform**.
-"We've closed some issues in WONKA_DEV" **caps and underscore: a project in TFS**.
-"ND-1-change-background-images..." **task number, lowercase, dashes: a branch in Gitlab** "...has been merged into wonka-dev" **stakeholder and environ name, lowercase and dashes: a repo in Gitlab (master branch is implied)**.
+"Today, we're deploying to WONKA-DEV" **caps and dash indicate an environ in AWS or GCP**.
+"We've closed some issues in WONKA_DEV" **caps and underscore indicate a project in TFS**.
+"ND-1-change-background-images..." **task ID number, lowercase, and dashes indicate a branch in Gitlab** "...has been merged into wonka-dev" **stakeholder and environ name presented in lowercase and dashes indicate a repo in Gitlab (master branch is implied)**.

 # CHEAT SHEET